-Some places around the world are getting it right, or are starting to make headway.
+Examples of some places around the world where they are getting it right, or starting to make headway:

 Scotland, United Kingdom